Eraño Manalo: Administration

-President Ferdinand Marcos, Sr. and some Philippine senators (namely Sergio Osmeña, Jr., Arturo Tolentino, Benigno Aquino, Jr., and Jose Roy) during a birthday celebration of Executive Minister Eraño Manalo.
+President Ferdinand Marcos and some Philippine senators (namely Sergio Osmeña, Jr., Arturo Tolentino, Benigno Aquino, Jr., and Jose Roy) during a birthday celebration of Executive Minister Eraño Manalo.

-With the death of Felix Y. Manalo on April 12, 1963, Iglesia's critics predicted the church's decline and eventual fall.
-To them, the church's popularity was due mainly to the charisma and leadership of Felix Y. Manalo.
+With the death of Felix Manalo on April 12, 1963, Iglesia's critics predicted the church's decline and eventual fall.
+To them, the church's popularity was due mainly to the charisma and leadership of Felix Manalo.
 Barely a month after assuming his role as spiritual leader of the church, the young Manalo began visiting congregations nationwide.
 At every location he visited, he officiated worship services and staged massive religious rallies in public plazas.
 During this period of transition in what critics thought was the most vulnerable period of the church, Manalo further consolidated the gains of the church.

 In 1947, Manalo became the General Treasurer of the church.
-He was later elected as successor to Felix Y. Manalo by provincial ministers as early as 1953.
+He was later elected as successor to Felix Manalo by provincial ministers as early as 1953.
 In 1957 he became the District Minister of Manila.
 Very few people outside of the church gave Manalo's leadership potential enough credit.
 He would later initiate significant moves that would make the church to what it is today.

 Manalo demonstrated the church responsiveness to the needs of the poor.
 Even before the government initiated agrarian reforms, Manalo established model land reforms.
 In 1965, the first of the resettlement farms was Maligaya farm in Palayan City, Nueva Ecija, Philippines.
 Similar projects were established in Cavite, Rizal and other provinces.

+The INC Lokal ng Palanan, formerly known as the INC Lokal ng Makati, was formed as a congregation in 1955 by members from INC locales in Pasay and Manila.
+After being destroyed by fire, the current structure was rehabilitated and rededicated in 2011, becoming one of the first edifices in the Philippines to exhibit the modern architectural design of INC chapels.